 Of all the hidden gems on Netflix, legal drama Suits is undoubtedly one of the smartest – in both style and substance.

-Now in its sixth season, the show cannily plays on the homonymity of its title by both inviting the viewer to watch many high-stakes lawsuits unfold while also parading impeccably-tailored formalwear across the screen.
-The glamorous Manhattan setting and eminent guest stars may be arresting, but have no doubt, the wardrobe is the real star of the show.
+Having wrapped its ninth and final season in 2019, the show cannily plays on the homonymity of its title by both inviting the viewer to watch many high-stakes lawsuits unfold while also parading impeccably-tailored formalwear across the screen.
+The glamorous Manhattan setting and eminent guest stars may be arresting but, have no doubt, the wardrobe is the real star of the show.